 So, if you are running short of budget and CPU cores, then how do you solve the aforementioned problems?
 The perfect solution would be to mount the GCP bucket on containers.
 Mount the bucket on each running pod at a particular location to solve the problem of ReadWriteMany access mode.
 Also, it does not require extra CPU or memory to run and increases the speed of the read/write operations.
 Before jumping on to the actual process to use GCP buckets, let’s see what GCP Buckets are and how Cloud Storage Fuse can help you solve the problems.

 GCP Buckets: These are the basic resources that hold the data.
 Everything that is stored in Cloud Storage is contained in a bucket.
 You can use the buckets to organize the data as per the requirements and provide controlled access to the data.

 Cloud Storage Fuse: It is an open source FUSE adapter that allows you to mount Cloud Storage buckets as file systems on your systems.
-It also assists the applications to upload and download Cloud Storage objects.
+It also assists the applications in uploading and downloading Cloud Storage objects.
 If you are connected to Cloud Storage, then you can run Cloud Storage FUSE anywhere.